vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-context.en.md

 Context
 -------

-**A block instance methods** are executed in the context of the block instance JS object.
+**A block instance's methods** are executed in the context of the block instance's JS object.
 The keyword `this` in the block instance methods references the JS object of the **block instance**.

-**Static methods** are executed in the context of the JS object that corresponds to the block class.
-The keyword `this` in a block static methods references the **block class**.
+**Static methods** are executed in the context of the JS object that corresponds to the block's class.
+The keyword `this` in a block's static methods references the **block's class**.

 ------------------------------------------------------------------------